 In addition to pronunciation, L2 learners must learn vocabulary and grammar.
 Among the notorious difficulties of learning French is French grammar with its conjugations, grammatical gender of inanimate nouns, and agreement of determiners and adjectives.
 Nouns are either masculine or feminine, and the gender of inanimate nouns is not based on their meaning but on their endings.
 To make it more complex, there are numerous endings and many exceptions.
 For example, words ending with a phonetic vowel /a/, /e/, /i/… are masculine (le ballet), unless they end in -té (la communauté), tié (une amitié), -tion (la situation) or end with a vowel + e (une idée).

-I will only mention here some rules about words ending with a phonetic consonant.
-Words ending in -one (téléphone), -me (problème), -ge (garage), -teur (moteur), -ide (pesticide) are masculine.
-Words ending in -ne (lune), other than -one, -eur (largeur), -ade (limonade), are feminine.
-If a word ends with the phonetic ending /εt/ it is written -ette.
-Words ending with two consonants + E (-esse, -ette, -elle) are feminine.
-Words ending in /ɛ/ are masculine, but words ending in /ɛt/ are feminine.
+For example, words ending in /ɛ/ are masculine, but words ending in /ɛt/ are feminine.
 Thus, if students pronounce the mute final consonant /t/, they cannot determine the gender of words according to their phonetic ending, and they may even pronounce another word.
 In order to learn grammatical gender of inanimate nouns, students should first learn how to pronounce words and their endings.
 Pronunciation, grammar, vocabulary and spelling are interrelated, and pronunciation is the base of the other ones.

 THE PRONUNCIATION LESSONS